lddubeau/saxes/README.md

   is `false`.

 * `position` - Boolean.
 If `false`, then don't track line/col/position.
 Unset is treated as `true`.
 Default is unset.
+Currently, setting this to `false` only results in a cosmetic change: the errors reported do not contain position information. sax-js would literally turn off the position-computing logic if this flag was set to false.
+The notion was that it would optimize execution.
+In saxes at least it turns out that continually testing this flag causes a cost that offsets the benefits of turning off this logic.

 * `fileName` - String.
 Set a file name for error reporting.
 This is useful only when tracking positions.
 You may leave it unset, in which case the file name